pchtsp/pytups/docs/source/pulp.rst

 .. highlight:: python

+Copied from :py:mod:`pulp`:

+   PuLP is a free open source software written in Python.
+It is used to describe optimisation problems as mathematical models.
+PuLP can then call any of numerous external LP solvers (CBC, GLPK, CPLEX, Gurobi etc) to solve this model and then use python commands to manipulate and display the solution.

 Nomenclature
 =========================

 .. glossary::

    Variable declaration
-      A variable declaration is the creation of a group of decision variables that share the same naming and significance.
-In `PuLP` they are all created within a single call to :py:meth:`pulp.LpVariable.dicts` and they are all accessed by slicing the same `python` variable created.
+      A group of decision variables that share the same naming and significance.
+In `PuLP` they are all created within a single call to :py:meth:`pulp.LpVariable.dicts` and they are all accessed by slicing the created `python` variable as a dictionary.
 An optimization problem can have one variable declaration but thousands of variables.

    Variable domain
-   	  The complete space over which variables are created.
-The length of the domain is the number of variables.
+   	The complete space over which variables in a single variable declaration are created.
+The length of the domain is the number of variables in the declaration.
 Each variable declaration has its own domain and is indicated with the argument `index` when calling the function :py:meth:`pulp.LpVariable.dicts`.
 It usually consists of some kind of iterator where all its elements should be unique.

-.. source directory
-..
-The directory which, including its subdirectories, contains all
-..   source files for one Sphinx project.

-When using :py:mod:`pulp`, I use the following guidelines for variable declaration:
+When using :py:mod:`pulp`, I use the following guidelines:

-1. Use :py:meth:`pulp.LpVariable.dicts`, unless there is a very good reason not to.
+1. Use :py:meth:`pulp.LpVariable.dicts` for variable declaration, unless there is a very good reason not to.
-2. Use python lists for variable domains.
+2. Use a list of tuples to declare the variable domain.
-3. Use `pytups` to index parts of the domain for constraint generation.
+3. Use `pytups` to index parts of the domain for clean, pretty and fast constraint generation.

 Example: Scheduling problem